Goma: 2002 Nyiragongo volcano eruption

 Computer image of Nyiragongo volcano generated from satellite photographs, showing the Goma-Gisenyi conurbation on the lake shore in the foreground.
 In the background, left, is the Nyamuragira volcano.
 Note that the vertical scale has been exaggerated.

-In January 2002, Nyiragongo erupted, sending a stream of lava 200 m to 1 km wide and up to two metres (6½ ft) deep through the center of the city as far as the lake shore.
+In January 2002, Nyiragongo erupted, sending a stream of lava 200 m to 1 km wide and up to two meters (6½ ft) deep through the center of the city as far as the lake shore.
 Agencies monitoring the volcano were able to give a warning and most of the population of Goma evacuated to Gisenyi.
 The lava destroyed 40% of the city (more than 4,500 houses and buildings).
 There were some fatalities caused by the lava and by emissions of carbon dioxide, which causes asphyxiation.
 The lava also covered over the northern 1 km of the 3 km runway of Goma International Airport, isolating the terminal and apron which were at that end.
 The lava can easily be seen in satellite photographs, and aircraft can be seen using the 2-km (6,500-ft) southern section of the runway which is clear of lava.

 In March 2004, emissions from Nyiragongo volcano polluted the surrounding areas of North Kivu, including Rusayo, Bishusha, Birambizo, Tongo, Kitshanga, and Sake with water vapor (H2O) laden with fluorine and carbon dioxide (CO2).

 2021 Nyiragongo volcano eruption

 The 2021 Mount Nyiragongo eruption forced many residents to flee their homes in search of safety.

 On 22 May 2021, Mount Nyiragongo erupted with lava flows closing a road and reaching the municipal airport.
-The Buhene neighborhood, located on the edge of Goma, was engulfed in flames, and more than 500 homes were covered in cooling lava.
+The Buhene quartier, located on the edge of Goma, was engulfed in flames, and more than 500 homes were covered in cooling lava.
 Parts of Virunga Energies's electricity facilities, which supplied electricity to nearly 15,000 homes in the city, were destroyed.
 Thousands of people fled to nearby regions, with some boarding boats on Lake Kivu, which lies on the border of the Democratic Republic of the Congo and Rwanda.
 Around 5,000 people crossed the border into Rwanda, while another 25,000 went northwest towards Sake.
 The lava stopped flowing around 3 a.m. on 30 May 2021, and the Congolese government ordered the city's evacuation plan to be set in motion.
 On the same day, residents returned to Goma to check on their homes.
 However, the United Nations Children's Fund reported that more than 170 children were still missing.
 The official report on the number of deaths is yet to be released, but the Minister of Communication and Media, Patrick Muyaya Katembwe, said at least 15 people died.
 Nine people died in a traffic collision, four died while trying to escape from the central prison of Munzenze, and two were calcined by lava.